Sanity & The City, Part 3 - Relationships at Work

 Relationships at work are tough enough at the best of times.
 You’re squeezed into a building with hundreds of people you don’t really know and you’re expected to get along in the face of a series of increasingly inexplicable challenges.
 At least it seems that way to me.

 I like to think I can get along with most people.
 When I’m well I have a dry sense of humour and a good sense of perspective on work, which I try and foster among those who work with me.
 I really enjoy the pastoral aspect of managing a team and developing people and their talents.

 Socialising with work colleagues

 But there is another side to it.
 I am very reluctant to attend social occasions outside of work hours, including the casual after work drinks or the enforced jollity of seasonal occasions.
 It’s not because I don’t like people, and I do make an effort but on the whole I’d rather not, thanks very much.
 I find the environment difficult together with heavy drinking colleagues.
-It’s over stimulating for me and I prefer 1-1 lunches to develop working relationships.
+It’s over stimulating for me and I prefer one-to-one lunches to develop working relationships.

 When my mood is low, I find it hard enough going into work at all, let alone making small talk in a pub playing awful music at an unpleasant volume.
 I know going to work is good for me.
 I know socialising is good for me.
 But I can’t find the energy, let alone the desire, to do both.
 If I am feeling on the verge of a dip, I stop drinking completely and avoid most situations where it’s an option.